 into full force on 1 March 2021.
 This Agreement provides a framework for Armenia and the EU to work together to

 advance mutual interests in the areas of strengthening democracy, the rule of law and human rights, creating more

-jobs and business opportunities, fairer rules, more safety and security, cleaner environment as well as
+jobs and business opportunities, fairer rules, more safety and security, a cleaner environment, and better education

 and opportunities for research.

 Today, the EU in partnership with the World Health Organisation (WHO) launched a new regional programme worth over €40 million to provide critical assistance to ensure local readiness and preparedness for safe and effective vaccination of the population in the six Eastern Partnership countries.